GaryBoone/pirNet/README.md

     $ pio run -t install

-You can run
+After that succeeds, you can run

     $ screen /dev/cu.SLAB_USBtoUART 115200

-while the device is connected via USB to see the serial output.
+Hit the reset button on the device to reboot it.
+You'll see the serial output on your terminal.
 Among the first lines, you'll see the IP address of the device:

     OTA updates enabled
     Configuration server started.